memgonzales/aiep-python-scratch/Scratch 2 - Qualifying/README.md

 # AIEP Scratch 2 Qualifying Program
-The AIEP Scratch 2 qualifying program was launched in 2021 with the objective of introducing competitive programming to grade school students via Scratch 3, a block-based programming language developed by the Massachusetts Institute of Technology (MIT) Media Lab's Lifelong Kindergarten Group.
+The AIEP Scratch 2 qualifying program was launched in 2021 with the goal of introducing competitive programming to grade school students via Scratch 3, a block-based programming language developed by the Massachusetts Institute of Technology (MIT) Media Lab's Lifelong Kindergarten Group.

 ## Curriculum Design
 For AIEP Scratch 2, I designed a 10-session curriculum with the following rationale: